 “UNITE Club of the Year” winners for the 2019-20 school year have been selected.
 Each of the 10 winning clubs were chosen for their outstanding efforts and accomplishments as submitted in a scrapbook showing their activities, service projects, and mentoring activities completed by club members throughout the school year.

-These winning clubs were presented a trophy and were eligible for an additional $500 in funding during the 2019-20 school year:
+These winning clubs are eligible for an additional $500 in funding during the 2020-21 school year:

 - Belfry High School (Pike County)